A complete overview of Gorgias OAuth: Setup, scopes, and a simpler path to integration

 Secure Gorgias OAuth integration shouldn't be a technical hurdle

 Gorgias OAuth is the right and secure way to connect apps to your helpdesk.
-It keeps your data safe and gives you control over permissions.
-However, the manual setup is, let's be honest, a lot of work.
-For many teams, this technical barrier stops them from using powerful tools that could make a real difference in their support operations.
+It keeps your data safe and gives you complete control over permissions.
+While the manual setup is a robust technical undertaking, it ensures your integration is built on a solid foundation.

-Platforms like eesel AI fix this by doing all the heavy lifting for you.
-They make powerful, secure AI integration available to anyone, no matter their technical skill level.
-This gives support leaders the freedom to innovate and improve their workflows without having to get in the engineering queue.
+Platforms like eesel AI enhance this experience by handling the technical heavy lifting for you.
+They make secure AI integration available to anyone, allowing support leaders the freedom to innovate and improve their workflows while staying within the trusted Gorgias ecosystem.

 Ready to simplify Gorgias OAuth and connect Gorgias in minutes?

-Stop worrying about OAuth flows and API keys.
 With eesel AI, you can securely connect your Gorgias helpdesk in just a few clicks.
-Start your free trial today and see how easy it is to deploy a smart AI agent that learns from your existing knowledge base and past tickets.
+Start your free trial today in 2026 and see how easy it is to deploy a smart AI agent that learns from your existing knowledge base and past tickets to support your Gorgias workspace.

 Frequently asked questions